leonlinsx/minimal-mistakes/_posts/2020-02-26-garbage-time.md

 > When you’re out of excuses for being busy \[...\] you’re forced to just make do with what’s in front of you

-Both of these points get at how you want as much time as possible, since that allows more opportunity for randomness to create situations that become memorable moments.
+You want as much time as possible with your loved ones, since that allows more opportunity for randomness to create situations that become memorable moments.
 If you're not making the time for chance to happen, it's more difficult to get that quality relationship you're looking for. **You don't need quality time, you just need time.**

 Sometimes you can't find what you want by looking for it.